-- 10. Number of generations preceding seeds of the category "Certified Seed". - (b) Minimum size of the label-110 mmx67 mm. - (c) The label shall be coloured white with a diagonal violet line.
+- 10. Number of generations preceding seed of the categories "Certified Seed" or "Certified First Generation Seed". - (b) Minimum size of the label-110mm×67mm - (c) The label shall be coloured white with a diagonal violet line. - C. Official Label for a Package of Basic Seed, Certified Seed or Certified Seed of the First, Second and Third